 Step Four: Now you want to stack the leek leaves together.
 This makes them super easy to cut quickly and is much more efficient then trying to cut each leaf individually.

 Step Five: Thinly slice the leek leaves.
 My cook’s tip is to make sure your knife is super sharp as this will make this step much easier.

 Step Six: Thinly dice the leek leaves just like you would chop a regular onion.

 Step Seven: Figure out how much chopped leek you need for your recipe.
 I tend to use about 1 cup of chopped leek leaves for a small onion.

 You can experiment with this in your recipes!
-Just make sure you don’t use more than 3/4 of a cup per serving.
+You can use up to 1 cup per serving.